freeplane/docs/src/docs/scripting/Scripting_environment_setup.md

 This page will present a couple of different setups that can be used for creating scripts.

-A good setup can make the craft more comfortable and efficient.
+A good setup can make the activity more comfortable and efficient.
 On the other hand, if you are still creating just simple scripts, an advanced setup will be overkill, and a basic setup will offer all you need.

 The setups will be divided in 3 levels, for mere didactic reasons: Basic; Intermediate; and Advanced.